List of Star Wars creatures: Pharple

 Pharple are a small to medium-sized game bird found on Lok.

 Pikobi

 Pikobis are dinosaur-like creatures that live in the swamps of Naboo.

 Profogg

 Profoggs are little creatures resembling prairie dogs, that live on Tatooine.

 Porg

-Porgs are species of beakless Seabirds, which are small puffin-like creatures which inhabit the fictional planet of Ach-To.
-While shooting scenes of Star Wars: The Last Jedi, on the island Malin Head, Ireland, there were large colonies of Atlantic Puffins.
+Porgs are species of orange, black and white bill-less Seabirds, which are small puffin-like creatures which inhabit the fictional planet of Ahch-To.
+While shooting scenes of Star Wars: The Last Jedi, on the island Malin Head, Ireland, there were large colonies of Atlantic puffins.
 Instead of removing the puffins using VFX, they decided to change them to porgs.